Turkish Air Force: Military transport aircraft

 Turkey is a partner nation in the Airbus A400M Atlas production program.

 The Turkish Air Force has ordered a total of ten A400M Atlas aircraft.
 The first two A400M Atlas were delivered to the Turkish Air Force in 2014.
 All A400M Atlas deliveries to the Turkish Air Force were completed by 2018.

 TAI produces several components of the A400M Atlas, including the middle-front fuselage, emergency exit doors, rear fuselage upper panels, rear upper escape doors, ailerons and spoilers; which are sent to the Airbus Military factory in Spain for assembly.

 The Turkish Air Force also uses the C-130 Hercules, C-160 Transall and CASA CN-235 military transport aircraft.

 The transport helicopters used by the Turkish Armed Forces include the Boeing CH-47 Chinook, Sikorsky S-70 Black Hawk and Eurocopter AS532 Cougar.

 Turkey will procure 12 C-130J-30(C4) Super Hercules transportation aircraft from RAF stocks.

+Stand-Off Jammer / Electronic Warfare Aircraft

+Hava SOJ (stand-off jammer) or ASOJ 23-A is a Turkish airborne electronic warfare programme for the Turkish Air Force.
+The system is designed to provide stand-off jamming and electronic attack capabilities against enemy radar and command-and-control systems.
+The platform is based on a modified Bombardier Global 6000 business jet.
+The programme is a joint effort between Turkish Aerospace Industries (TUSAŞ) and ASELSAN.
+TUSAŞ is responsible for aircraft modification and certification, while ASELSAN develops the electronic warfare suite, which includes wideband receivers, digital radio frequency memory (DRFM) jammers, and signal processing systems.
+A total of 4 aircraft are planned.
+As of 2025, ground testing has been largely completed and flight testing is underway.
+The first aircraft is scheduled for delivery in 2026, with final delivery expected in 2028.
+In addition to its primary electronic attack role, the system is planned to have signals intelligence (SIGINT) and electronic intelligence (ELINT) capabilities.
+The aircraft is capable of operating at altitudes of up to approximately 51,000 feet (15,500 m).